allenlinsh/tubify/README.md

 ## License

-This project is licensed under the MIT License.
+This project, including the logo, is licensed under the MIT License.
 See [LICENSE](LICENSE) for more.

 ## Contribution